Reminder after hip replacement. Life with a new hip joint. Going down the stairs, everything in reverse order

 • Physiotherapy:

-2. Calcium electrophoresis in the area of the hip joint
+2. Calcium electrophoresis on the hip joint area

 3. Electrical stimulation of the gluteal, quadriceps muscles of the thigh (DDT, SMT, Miorhythm, IFT)

-4. Phonophoresis of heparin on the area of hematomas (if any)
+4. Heparin phonophoresis on the area of hematomas (if any)

 5. Hydrotherapy, swimming (after complete healing of the postoperative wound)